 It's the time of year for family photos and often times I get asked what to wear.
 Trust me, when we get our date on the calendar for family photos I am immediately start thinking about what we will wear.
 I may or may not go through our closets and pull everything out that I like only to have the hubby come in and think "YES, she's getting rid of stuff", only to inform him, "No, just picking our outfits for our family photos."
-It's a task that stress me out if I'm honest.
+It's a task that stresses me out if I'm honest.
 Here are some tips to help you pick out the perfect outfits for you and your family to help you feel even more confident and comfortable during your session.

 Here are 11 Tips to help you when it come to choosing what to wear.

 Long gone are the days where everyone matches and wears the same shirt and pants.
 Choose outfits that compliment each other.
 Pick a few colors and choose clothes that will fits in that color scheme.

 I always tell the mom to find an outfits she loves and feels great in and build everyone else outfits around that.
 When you feel good you tend to look good and feel confident.

 3. Look at your home decor'.

 Choose a color scheme that will go with the color scheme of your home.
 Do you tend to lean more towards neutrals, bright colors or monochromatic colors.
 Since you will likely be displaying them in your home this is something to take into consideration.
 This will allow your photographs to blend seamlessly with your home.

 Accessories are a great way to add color and texture to your photographs.
 They can also be fun to use in photos.
 Like grabbing your husband's tie or your kids playing with your necklace.
 Hats, scarfs, cardigans and belts are a great way to add texture.

 I like having patterns in the mix however not everyone in the photo should be in a pattern.
 Mixing solids with prints adds to a photo but too much can be distracting.

 6. Look for clothing collections for the kids.